Two Kooks » All Recipes » Breads and Pizza » Homemade English Muffin Recipe (easy step by step)

 • Check to make sure your yeast has not expired.

 • If you don’t have instant/rapid rise yeast, use active dry yeast, but add 25% more.
-In this recipe you would add 1 1/4 tsp.
+In this recipe you would add a total of 1 1/4 tsp.

 • Keep unused yeast in the fridge or freezer in a sealed bag or container.

-• Measure the flour by weighing it in grams.
-Or, by scooping flour and leveling it off with the side of a knife.
+• Measure flour by weighing it in grams.
+Or, by scooping flour into a measuring cup and leveling it off with the side of a knife.

 • Dough: The initial dough will be sticky.
 Add just enough flour, bit by bit, as you knead it until it’s no longer sticky.
 Adding too much will toughen the muffins.